coiby/WuGroup/router_forwarding__share_internet_connection_to_la.md

 # Router forwarding — Share Internet Connection to LAN

 Computing nodes don't have access to Internet.
 This will lead to problems in computing nodes such as:
-- Matlab refuse to run for failing to verify license
+- Matlab refuse to run because of failing to verify license
 - unable to install/update softwares

 The basic idea is to use router forwarding